stakater/kubestackplus-docs/content/for-developers/containerize-the-application.md

 Lets create a Dockerfile inside the repository folder and delete any existing file.

   1. Decide a base image for your application.
 Navigate to [RedHat Container Registry](https://catalog.redhat.com/software/containers/search) and Find a suitable image for your application.
-Since this application is java application. we use maven base image.
+Since this application is java application.
+We use `maven` base image.

         ```Dockerfile
         FROM maven:3.8.6-openjdk-11-slim AS build